Diffusion method in field theories with fakeons: Diffusion method for linear toy models

 Thus, we have found that the localized system under study only admits \emph{stationary} solutions \Eq{solgenfin}, i.e., which diffuse trivially according to a factorized dependence on the $r$-coordinate \cite{Calcagni:2007ru,Calcagni:2010ab}.
-In other nonlocal systems with different form factors, there do exist non-trivial non-stationary solutions, both asymptotic \cite{Calcagni:2007wy,Calcagni:2007ru,Calcagni:2008nm,Calcagni:2009tx,Calcagni:2009dg,Calcagni:2009jb} and exact \cite{Calcagni:2007ef}.
+In other nonlocal systems with different form factors, there do exist nontrivial nonstationary solutions, both asymptotic \cite{Calcagni:2007wy,Calcagni:2007ru,Calcagni:2008nm,Calcagni:2009tx,Calcagni:2009dg,Calcagni:2009jb} and exact \cite{Calcagni:2007ef}.

 Equation \Eq{solgenfin} is the superposition of $N=1+\deg\,\cA$ solutions of the characteristic polynomial \Eq{masterlainf} and these are also solutions of the localized equation of motion \Eq{eom2}.
-In this case, the number of initial conditions is $\geq 2$ but $\leq 2N$ (depending on whether some roots violate \Eq{posiA}), no (or only some) degree of freedom is projected out of the spectrum and the system has, in general, unstable modes.
-The number $N_-$ of roots $\Om_i$ violating the condition \Eq{posiA} ($\Re\,\cA_i>0$) can be computed by the argument principle: \be N_- =\frac{1}{2\pi\rmi}\int_\G\rmd z\,\frac{\cC_{\textsc{hd}}'(z)}{\cC_{\textsc{hd}}(z)}=\frac{1}{2\pi\rmi}\int_\G\rmd z\,\frac{\cA(-z)+\cA'(-\lst^2z)z-\om^2\cB'(-z)}{\cA(-z)z-\om^2\cB(-z)}\,, \ee where $\G$ is a contour (closed path) in the $z$-plane encircling the $z=\Om_i^2$ roots with $\Re\,\cA_i<0$ and not passing through any zero of $\cC_{\textsc{hd}}(z)$.
+In this case, the number of initial conditions is $\geq 2$ but $\leq 2N$ [depending on whether some roots violate \Eq{posiA}], no (or only some) degree of freedom is projected out of the spectrum and the system has, in general, unstable modes.
+The number $N_-$ of roots $\Om_i$ violating the condition \Eq{posiA} ($\Re\,\cA_i>0$) can be computed by the argument principle: \ba N_- &=&\frac{1}{2\pi\rmi}\int_\G\rmd z\,\frac{\cC_{\textsc{hd}}'(z)}{\cC_{\textsc{hd}}(z)}\nn &=&\frac{1}{2\pi\rmi}\int_\G\rmd z\,\frac{\cA(-z)+\cA'(-\lst^2z)z-\om^2\cB'(-z)}{\cA(-z)z-\om^2\cB(-z)}\,,\nn \ea where $\G$ is a contour (closed path) in the $z$-plane encircling the $z=\Om_i^2$ roots with $\Re\,\cA_i<0$ and not passing through any zero of $\cC_{\textsc{hd}}(z)$.
 If we order the surviving roots to be the last ones in the sequence, then the sum in \Eq{solgenfin} runs up to $i=N_+\coloneqq N-N_-$, setting $c_i^\pm=0$ for $i=N_+,N_++1,\dots,N$.